Physics Informed Token Transformer for Solving Partial Differential Equations

 \subsection{Physics Informed Token Transformer}

 The Physics Informed Token Transformer (PITT) utilizes tokenized equation information to construct an update operator $F_P$, similar to numerical integration techniques: $x_{t+1} = x_t + F_{P}(x_t)$.
 We see in figure \ref{fig:pitt}, PITT takes in the numerical values and grid spacing, similar to operator learning architectures such as FNO, as well as the tokenized equation and the explicit time differential between simulation steps.
 The tokenized equation is passed through a Multi Head Attention block seen in figure \ref{fig:token_transformer}.
-In our case we used Self Attention\cite{cao_choose_2021}.
-The tokens are shifted and scaled to be between $-1$ and $1$ upon input, which significantly boosts performance.
-This latent equation representation is then used to construct the keys and queries for a subsequent Multi Head Attention block that is used in conjunction with FNO output to construct the update values for the final input frame.
+In our case we use Self Attention\cite{cao_choose_2021}.
+The tokens are shifted and scaled to be between -1 and 1 upon input, which significantly boosts performance.
+This latent equation representation is then used to construct the keys and queries for a subsequent Multi Head Attention block that is used in conjunction with output from the underlying neural operator to construct the update values for the final input frame.
 The time difference between steps is encoded, allowing use of arbitrary timesteps.
-Intuitively, we can view the model as using an FNO to passthrough the previous state, as well as calculate the update, like in numerical methods.
-The tokenized information is then used to construct an analytically driven update operator that acts as a correction to the FNO state update.
+Intuitively, we can view the model as using a neural operator to passthrough the previous state, as well as calculate the update, like in numerical methods.
+The tokenized information is then used to construct an analytically driven update operator that acts as a correction to the neural operator state update.
 This intuitive understanding of PITT is explored with our 1D benchmarks.